pixawna/pixoworld/README.md

-# Pixo — a PageLove companion template
+# Pixo, a PageLove companion template

-Build a tiny digital companion that helps people focus, remember their day, and care for themselves—without a database, framework, or account system.
+Build a tiny digital companion that helps people focus, remember their day and care for themselves—without a database, framework, or account system.

 [Try the live Pixo companion](https://heat-flip-3234.onpagelove.com/) · [Read the template guide](./TEMPLATE_GUIDE.md)